STORAGE OF VIVITROL

 THE CARTON SHOULD NOT BE EXPOSED TO TEMPERATURES EXCEEDING 25° C (77° F)

-The entire carton should be stored in the refrigerator (2-8°C, 36-46°F).
+The entire carton should be stored in the refrigerator (2 to 8°C, 36 to 46°F).
 Unrefrigerated, VIVITROL microspheres can be stored at temperatures not exceeding 25°C (77°F) for no more than 7 days prior to administration.
 Do not expose unrefrigerated product to temperatures above 25°C (77°F).
 VIVITROL should not be frozen.

 See Prescribing Information for complete directions for use.